Historical Apoplexy · State Legislative Adaptations · Louisiana

 (l) Louisiana hosts major military installations including Fort

-providing at-cost food distribution to military families while
+at-cost food distribution to military families.
+Barksdale

 FINDINGS RELATING TO THE MUTUAL AID PRECEDENT:

-(m) New Orleans's social aid and pleasure clubs — Black mutual aid
+(m) New Orleans's social aid and pleasure clubs, Black mutual aid

-organizations dating to the post-Civil War era — have operated
+organizations dating to the post-Civil War era, have operated

 community-level resource distribution for over a century, pooling